systelab/allure-reporter/README.md

 ### Generate

-To generate the application use the following command:
+To generate the application, execute the following command:

 ```bash
 ng build